-New Board appointed at Stats NZ
+New Board appointed at Stats NZStatistics

 Ensuring that Stats NZ’s direction and strategy best supports government policy decisions will be a key focus for a new Governance Advisory Board announced today by the Minister for Statistics, James Shaw.